dspsir/easy-caffe-win/README.md

 # easy-caffe-win
-The source of caffe easy to be compiled on windows 10 with vs2015/2017, python2.7 and cuda9.x/10.x .
+The caffe source easy to be compiled on windows 10 with vs2015/2017, python2.7 and cuda9.x/10.x .

 How to compile